Overview

 • Being exposed to radiation.
 People who have been exposed to a type of radiation called ionizing radiation have an increased risk of glioblastoma.
 One example of ionizing radiation is radiation therapy used to treat cancer.

 • Inherited syndromes that increase cancer risk.
 In some families, DNA changes passed from parents to children may increase the risk of glioblastoma.
 Inherited syndromes may include Lynch syndrome and Li-Fraumeni syndrome.
-Genetic testing can detect these syndromes.
+Genetic testing can find these syndromes.

 Researchers haven't found anything you can do to prevent glioblastoma.